Yoko Ono Recipient of the 64th Edward MacDowell Medal

 July 21, 2024

-Please join us on Sunday, July 21 for MacDowell's annual Medal Day celebration, honoring interdisciplinary arts icon and activist Yoko Ono with the 64th Edward MacDowell Medal during a free and open-to-the-public celebration.
+More than a thousand people joined us on Sunday, July 21 for MacDowell's annual Medal Day celebration, honoring interdisciplinary arts icon and activist Yoko Ono with the 64th Edward MacDowell Medal.
+The free and open-to-the-public celebration featured the installation of two Yoko Ono Wish Trees in our orchard.

 American avant-garde multimedia artist, Grammy-winning composer, and musician Laurie Anderson chaired this year’s Medal selection panel.
 Other members included Bushwick Starr Arts Center cofounder and MacDowell Board member Noel Allain, MacDowell Fellow and acclaimed choreographer Bebe Miller, National Black Theatre CEO Sade Lythcott, MacDowell Fellow and interdisciplinary artist Christopher Doyle, and Arts Student League Artistic & Executive Director Michael Hall.

-For more information or to become a Medal Day sponsor, please email events@macdowell.org or call 603-924-3886 for more information.
+For more information on how you can support MacDowell, please email events@macdowell.org or call 603-924-3886 for more information.

 A woman stands in a white fedora, sunglasses, and black suit with her arms crossed, with her reflection mirrored on both sides of her body